NextChai/LotBot/README.rst

 Contributing
 ------------
 Want to contribute?
 Great!
-Join the [discord](https://discord.gg/7HBjc8uDPj), as well as read the [contributing guide](CONTRIBUTING/howto.md).
+Join the `discord <https://discord.gg/7HBjc8uDPj>`_, as well as read the [contributing guide](CONTRIBUTING/howto.md).

 # The Purpose